-"Mercantilism created a masterful system of complex and elaborate want-satisfaction" (Buecher, op. cit., p.
-159)' ^^ achievement of Colbert's Reglements, which worked for high quality in production as an end in itself, was "tremendous" (Heckscher, op. cit., Vol. I, p.
+"Mercantilism created a masterful system of complex and elaborate wantsatisfaction" (Bücher, op. cit., p.
+159).
+The achievement of Colbert's Reglements, which worked for high quality in production as an end in itself, was "tremendous" (Heckscher, op. cit., Vol. I, p.
 166).
-"Economic life on a national scale was mainly the result of political centralization" (Buecher, op. cit., p.
-157)' T^ regulative system of mercantilism must be credited "with the creation of a labor code and a labor discipline, much stricter than anything that the narrow particularism of medieval town governments was able to produce with their moral and technological limitations" (Brinkmann, "Das soziale System des Kapitalismus."
-In Grundriss der Sociolohonomik, Abt.
-IV).
+"Economic life on a national scale was mainly the result of political centralization" (Bücher, op. cit., p.
+157).
+The regulative system of mercantilism must be credited "with the creation of a labour code and a labour discipline, much stricter than anything that the narrow particularism of medieval town governments was able to produce with their moral and technological limitations" (Brinkmann, "Das soziale System des Kapitalismus," in Grundriss der Sozialökonomik, Vol. IV).